maikmerten/riscv-tomthumb/README.md

 ### Trap support

 Instructions with the SYSTEM opcode (as well as all unknown opcodes) will be trapped by the CPU.
-Normal program flow will be interrupted and the CPU will jump to **0x00000010**, where a trap handling routine should be present.
+Normal program flow will be interrupted and the CPU will jump to **0x00000004**, where a jump instruction to a trap handling routine should be present.
 For trap-handling, following custom instructions are defined:

 The "return from trap (rtt)" instruction will resume execution of the program by jumping to the instruction *following* the instruction that caused the trap.
 A simple trap-handler can consist merely of the rtt-instruction ("ignore all traps").